jkool702/forkrun/DOCS/DOCS_ALL.md

 1. **Pre-consent code execution is limited to same-UID file tampering.**
-   Reaching the sandbox requires local write access to the victim's resume file or resume CWD (F6's planted binary included); cross-UID attack is stopped by the ownership gate.
+   Reaching the sandbox requires local write access to the victim's resume file or resume CWD; cross-UID attack is stopped by the ownership gate.
+CWD planting (F6) is closed by the D10 dead-PATH construction — the remaining in-sandbox execution surface is pure builtins (DoS-only).
 Mitigated by the permission gate + informed consent — the documented threat boundary.
 2. **Same-UID hostile content can shadow the interactive `read` prompt** (the layer-3 prompt itself is a builtin that hostile functions could shadow, if the hostile file already passed the sandbox — which requires same-UID write access